Quasimaps to quivers with potentials

 Note that $\underline{M}'(k)$ (over $K'$) has a derived enhancement to a $(-2)$-shifted symplectic derived stack $(\textbf{\textit{\underline{M}}}'(k),\iota^*\Omega_{\textbf{\textit{\underline{M}}}(k)})$ (over $K'$) as constructed in Proposition~\ref{lem:HN_HP} via Theorem~\ref{thm:sympl_marked} , where the complex $(\bar{\sigma}^*\bbE_{\underline{f}})$ is the restriction of the derived cotangent complex to the underlying classical part.
 By Proposition~\ref{lem:HN_HP}, the image of $[\iota^*\Omega_{\textbf{\textit{\underline{M}}}(k)}]$ under the map

 is zero.
-By \cite{Park2} or \cite{KP2}, we know $\fq_{\bar{\sigma}^*(\bbE_{\underline{f}})}|_{\fC_{\underline{g}}}=0$, hence we are done. \end{proof} \begin{remark} The symmetric obstruction theory constructed above depends only on the derived structure of the mapping stack, not the shifted symplectic structure constructed in \S \ref{sect on sss I}, \S \ref{subsec:marked} which is used to verify the isotropic condition. \end{remark} Next we define virtual pullbacks for moduli stacks of quasimaps.
+By \cite{Park2} which is based on \cite{BG, BBJ}, we know $\fq_{\bar{\sigma}^*(\bbE_{\underline{f}})}|_{\fC_{\underline{g}}}=0$, hence we are done. \end{proof} \begin{remark} Similar to \cite{OT}, the symmetric obstruction theory constructed above depends only on the underlying $(-2)$-shifted 2-form of the shifted symplectic structure constructed in \S \ref{sect on sss I}, \S \ref{subsec:marked}.
+Nevertheless, the verification of the isotropic condition in symmetric obstruction theory here relies on the $(-2)$-shifted symplectic structure. \end{remark} Next we define virtual pullbacks for moduli stacks of quasimaps.
 Let be the open substack where quasimap stability (in Definition \ref{def:QM}) is imposed.
 In the rest of this section, we work under the following simplifying condition. \begin{ass} We assume $\Ker(R_{\chi})=1$. \end{ass} By Proposition \ref{prop:ev_equi 2}, we know the evaluation maps factor through the stable locus:

 Therefore the map \eqref{equ on cla f} restricts to

 where we have used the isomorphism \eqref{iso of bas chag} for the target.